National Information Center on Health Services Research and Health Care Technology (NICHSR)

 Section 9007 of the Patient Protection and Affordable Care Act, Public Law 111-148 (the "Affordable Care Act"), created section 501(r) of the Code adding new requirements effective beginning with the first tax year on or after March 23, 2012, that 501(c)(3) hospitals must conduct a CHNA at least once every three years in order to assess community need and annually file information (by means of Schedule H (Form 990)) regarding progress toward addressing identified needs.
 (IRS).
 This can involve partnerships with other clinical, public health, and population health focused organizations.
 Section 9007 furthermore established tax penalties for hospitals that do not comply, as well as reporting requirements regarding national compliance on the IRS.
 (IRS) .

 The IRS has provided initial guidance concerning the CHNA requirement (see legislative and tax information); this guidance has been further augmented by individual states to accommodate their state-specific requirements for tax-exempt status (Hilltop).
 A growing set of tools, examples, and analyses are provided below to assist both those tasked with preparing a CHNA, as well as those interested in reviewing national progress.
-Also available is a search strategy on "community benefit" and "CHNA" that will assist in finding relevant articles in PubMed.
-Other search databases can be of use in your research – please talk to your local librarian about unique resources available to you.

 - CHNA Data Platform - (Kaiser Permanente US) - Registration is required to use this web-based tool, which includes a focused set of community health indicators to assist in the CHNA process.